Porter agrees to 5-year deal with Nuggets, worth up to $207M

 He’s assured of making at least $29.8 million in 2022-23, a figure that would rise if he qualified for more by being voted onto an All-NBA team or winning the league’s MVP award this season.

 This crowns a meteoric rise for Porter, whose college basketball career at Missouri was derailed by a back injury so severe that many questioned if he was worth the risk of being taken in the 2018 NBA draft.
-He slid to Denver at No. 14, the final lottery selection, and has been rewarded handsomely.
+He slid to Denver at No. 14, the final lottery selection.
+Porter sat out his first season in Denver after undergoing a back procedure in July 2018.

+He rebounded and has been rewarded handsomely.
 Porter is averaging 14.4 points per game in the NBA, eighth-best of those taken in that class.

 The 23-year-old Porter is coming off a season in which he averaged 19 points and 7.3 rebounds.
 He also led the Nuggets with 170 3-pointers.